TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-29-how-to-add-visbility-to-338-constants-in-25-seconds.md

 }
 ```

 Why is this missed?
-Because the `AbstractRepository` calls its own default constant value, so it's valid, just wrong.
-We have to check all the `static::<CONSTANT_NAME>` overloaded by child classes as well.
+Because the `AbstractRepository` calls its default constant value, so it's valid - just wrong.
+We also have to check all the `static::<CONSTANT_NAME>` overloaded by child classes.

 <br>

 ## 25 Seconds to Apply

-Now that we have the formula to success, we look for a way to apply it at scale:
+Now that we have the formula for success, we look for a way to apply it at scale:

 * make all constants `private` by default
 * run PHPStan and fix visibility to `public` and `protected` where needed
 * check `static::<CONSTANT_NAME>` separately and make these `protected`
-* commit, push and create pull-request
+* commit, push, and create pull-request

 <br>

-How can we to this with automated tools?
+How can we do this with automated tools?

 * We can use PHP `str_replace()` to find & replace,
 * then we can run PHPStan to get the report with errors,